mahendra-k20/eCom-store/README.md

 **Status: In Development**

-**This project is currently under active development.
-Features may change frequently and the code may not yet be production-ready.**
+**<span style="color:red">This project is currently under active development.
+Features may change frequently and the code may not yet be production-ready.</span>**
 ---

 ## Overview